 Physical symptoms:

 Behaviours:

 Thoughts:

 My main craving triggers are: How can I deal with this trigger?:

 1. AVOID or

 2. AVOID or

 3. AVOID or

 4. AVOID or

 5. AVOID or

-need to find ways to cope with them.
-Below are some options for coms, the behaviours, and the thoughts that add up to a craving. think you could do.
+Sometimes, when cravings can't be avoided, you need to find ways to cope with them.
+Below are some options for you to try out, for coping with the physical symptoms, the behaviours, and the thoughts that add up to a craving.
+Put a tick ( $\checkmark$ ) in the box next to those things you think you could do.

 Behavioural coping skills:

-Eat regularly, even when you don't feel like i Drink plenty of water - especially when you
+- Eat regularly, even when you don't feel like it. - Drink plenty of water especially when you get the craving. - Chew gum or suck on a lolly instead of drinking alcohol or using.